FeelsDEX/feels/README.md

 ### Exit Flow
 1. Exit positions to FeelsSOL
-2. Convert FeelsSOL back to JitoSOL using `exit_feelssol`
+2. Redeem FeelsSOL for JitoSOL using `exit_feelssol` from protocol vaults

 ## Building